David Douděra: Slavia Prague

 Following the end of the 2021–22 Czech First League, Douděra became the first summer signing for Slavia Prague.
 He made his competitive debut for the club in a 4–0 away win against Gibraltarian side St Joseph's in the second qualifying round of the 2022–23 UEFA Europa Conference League.
+On 9 May 2026 in the Prague derby, Douděra received a red card after he shouted at referee Karel Rouček "Dejte třetí poločas, vy zmrdi!" (lit.
+'Give a third half, you motherfuckers!').
+Slavia chairman Jaroslav Tvrdík said that Douděra had been immediately removed from the first team and would not play for Slavia again.
+Douděra later apologized for his behavior.
+On 14 May 2026, Douděra was banned by the LFA Disciplinary commission for three matches.

+FC Cincinnati

+On 2 September 2026, Douděra signed a contract with Major League Soccer club FC Cincinnati until the end of the 2027/28 season with an option for another season.

 International career

 Douděra represented the Czech Republic at under-20 and under-21 level.
 In March 2023, he received his first call-up to the Czech senior squad for UEFA Euro 2024 qualifying Group E matches against Poland and Moldova.
 Douděra scored his first goal for the national team in November 2023 in a 3–0 victory against the latter opponent, where he also debuted.

+On 31 May 2026, Douděra was selected in the 26-man squad for the 2026 FIFA World Cup.